ankona/SmartSim/README.md

 ## Redis + RedisAI

-The ``Orchestrator`` is an in-memory database that utilizes Redis and RedisAI to provide a distributed database and access to ML runtimes from Fortran, C, C++ and Python.
+The ``FeatureStore`` is an in-memory database that utilizes Redis and RedisAI to provide a distributed database and access to ML runtimes from Fortran, C, C++ and Python.

 SmartSim provides classes that make it simple to launch the database in many